-Industry leaders are sparking passion and change towards business agility through three essential shifts: shifting left with Agile Business Units, shifting right with DevOps, and shifting up with Leadership and Scaling.
+Industry leaders are sparking passion and change towards business agility through three essential shifts: shifting left with Product Operating Model, shifting right with DevOps, and shifting up with Leadership and Scaling.

 Sparking the shift toward Business Agility enables the whole organization to become adaptable and responsive to change.
-Whether or not business units use Agile methods themselves, an Agile organization is one where all components align around value streams to allow for rapid experimentation, continuous learning, and low risk, iterative creation.
+Whether or not operating model use Agile methods themselves, an Agile organization is one where all components align around value streams to allow for rapid experimentation, continuous learning, and low risk, iterative creation.

 Shift-Left: